maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2020.rst

 operator name, the program that asks you for your PIN to unlock your SIM card, the status applet that shows the strength of your cellular signal, what technology is being used to connect to the network, the Phone settings applet.
 And more.
-This piece is being ported to ofono, but it's done ready for general use yet.
+This piece is being ported to ofono, but it's not ready for general use yet.
 You might see various screenshots in this blogpost already featuring various pieces of `connui-cellular` - it is available in the `leste-devel` repository, which contains unstable or testing versions of our software.